qdrant/landing_page/qdrant-landing/content/documentation/examples/rag-chatbot-scaleway.md

 system production-ready, you should consider implementing the mechanism into your existing stack.
 We recommend

 Our vector database can easily be hosted on [Scaleway](https://www.scaleway.com/), our trusted [Qdrant Hybrid Cloud](/documentation/hybrid-cloud/) partner.
 This means that Qdrant can be run from your Scaleway region, but the database itself can still be managed from within Qdrant Cloud's interface.
 Both products have been tested for compatibility and scalability, and we recommend their [managed Kubernetes](https://www.scaleway.com/en/kubernetes-kapsule/) service.
 Their French deployment regions e.g. France are excellent for network latency and data sovereignty.
-For hosted GPUs, try [rendering with P100](https://www.scaleway.com/en/gpu-render-instances/).
+For hosted GPUs, try [rendering with L4 GPU instances](https://www.scaleway.com/en/l4-gpu-instance/).

 If you have any questions, feel free to ask on our [Discord community](https://qdrant.to/discord).